cornell-colab/SGFDH-2022/W6 Text Analysis/Game plan.md

 * How to create a stopwords list
 * Specific tools within Voyant that help us learn about our texts

+### Partner activity
+With the person next to you (or people, since there will be one group of three), explore your texts in Voyant together.
+Discuss:
+* What texts are each of you using?
+* Try out a couple visualization tools.
+Refer to [Voyant's documentation pages](https://voyant-tools.org/docs/#!/guide/start) to learn more about the tools.
+  * What questions do you have as you explore the visualizations?
+  * Are the visualizations effective in helping you learn about the texts?
+  * What stopwords might help or hinder your exploration of the texts?
+  * Overall, do the tools help you learn anything new or unexpected about your texts?
+* What is your experience using the platform?
+Does any aspect of it give you joy, or perhaps frustrate you?

 ## After the session

 ### Reflection